TatshSiow/HyperOptimize/README.md

 ## How to uninstall?
 - Uninstall it in Magisk.
 (No leftovers)

+## My Magisk break after uninstalling, what should I do?
+- AFter remove the module, you might face this at the first time
+- Reboot again will fix it

 ## Just in case you bricked it
 1. boot into TWRP or `adb reboot recovery` or `fastboot reboot recovery`
 2. Open File manager